Language is an important factor of communication which in turn is essential for global development.

 What is Pimsleur?

 Pimsleur is legit and for years, they have taught thousands of people how to speak and converse in different languages.
-The program is however not effective in helping you to read or write.
+The program is however not effective in helping you learn vocabulary to read or write a written language.

 What is Rosetta Stone?

-Rosetta Stone is a language program that works to immerse learners in a new language.
+Rosetta Stone is a language program that works to immerse a language learners’ in a new language.
 It was established in 1992 by Rosetta Stone Inc, a company that is well-experienced and expert in developing useful software for language learners.

 Rosetta Stone offers lesson plans for individuals, enterprises, and schools.
 It is no wonder they boast of millions of learners around the globe.